mick-stewart73/wriggle-im/README.md

 Access the simple admin console at http://localhost:8099/wriggle-im with credentials admin/admin.

-Please note you will not be able to start any flows unless you install AMQ on localhost on the same machine.
+Please note you will not be able to start any flows unless you install AMQ bound to localhost on the same machine.

 ####  Module Generated Metadata